yanggezheng/to-do-list/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
 3. as a user, I can add new tasks
-4. as a user, I can change the content of the task
+4. as a user, I can show how much i have done
 5. as a user, I can add friends to my contact
-6. as a user, I can change the priority of the task
+6. as a user, I can show how much work does the friend do usually

 ## Research Topics

 (__TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed)

-* (7 points) Integrate user authentication
+* (5 points) Automated functional testing
-    * I'm going to be using passport for user authentication
-    * And account has been made for testing; I'll email you the password
-    * see <code>cs.nyu.edu/~jversoza/ait-final/register</code> for register page
-    * see <code>cs.nyu.edu/~jversoza/ait-final/login</code> for login page
-    * design an algorithm to rank the task.
-    * user also can adjust the order
-* (3 points) Perform client side form validation using a JavaScript library
+* (3 points) Unit testing

-    * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
-    * if you have more than 5 tasks right, you cannot add more task
-    * plan to implement AJAX
+* (2 points) bootstrap

 10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit)